-This module asks how far we are able to identify a distinctive phase in the history of cultural production in the contemporary epoch.
-The module begins with an overview of theoretical developments and debates in the latter part of the twentieth century.
+How far are we able to identify a distinctive phase in the history of cultural production in the contemporary epoch?
+We begin with an overview of theoretical developments and debates in the latter part of the twentieth century.
 By interrogating the discourses and rhetoric of late capitalism, globalisation, neo-liberalism, postmodernism and imperialism, we ask how they capture certain pre-millennial tensions, as well as post-millennial possibilities.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 44 hours of contact time and about 256 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.